sarahmonster/les-beaux-mots/_posts/2014-08-15-hello-sailor.markdown

 ---
 layout: post
 title:  "Hello, Sailor."
-subtitle: "Any excuse to use a saucy, largely obsolete term of endearment."
+subtitle: "I love an opportunity to use a come-on that's at once vaguely anachronistic & subtly filthy."
 date:   2014-08-15 13:37:35
 tags: lettering
+image: uncial.jpg
 ---

 I once met a sailor in a bar.
 He had beautiful blue eyes and washboard abs.